 Contract negotiations may be conducted on-site in the Sacramento area.
 During this period, the Bidder will be responsible for its travel and per diem expenses.

-If the selected Bidder,
+The Consortium may terminate negotiations with the Bidder initially selected and commence negotiations with the next highest rated Bidder if either of the following should occur:

-fails to provide the information required to begin negotiations in a timely manner; or
+The selected Bidder fails to provide the information required to begin negotiations in a timely manner; or

-fails to negotiate in good faith; or
+The selected Bidder fails to negotiate in good faith; or

-indicates it cannot perform the contract within the budgeted funds available for the Project; or
+The selected Bidder indicates it cannot perform the contract within the budgeted funds available for the Project; or

-Selected if the Bidder and Consortium, after a good faith effort, simply cannot come to terms,
+The selected Bidder and Consortium, after a good faith effort, simply cannot come to terms.

-then the Consortium may terminate negotiations with the Bidder initially selected and commence negotiations with the next highest rated Bidder.

 Appeals